danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 that resurrects a zombie needs to deal wooden spikes the cleanup code might throw at an inopportune time.
 The worst example of this kind is
 <code>SLAB_TYPESAFE_BY_RCU</code>, where readers only protected with
-<code>rcu_read_lock()</code> need to deal with objects potentially going through
+<code>rcu_read_lock()</code> may need to deal with objects potentially going
-multiple zombie resurrections, while they're trying to figure out what is going on.
-Unfortunately <code>struct dma_fence</code>, mostly used in the GPU subsystem, is operating under these rules and has lead to lots of sorrow, wailing and ill-tempered maintainers.
+through simultaneous zombie resurrections, potentially multiple times, while the readers are trying to figure out what is going on.
+This generally leads to lots of sorrow, wailing and ill-tempered maintainers, as the GPU subsystem has and continues to experience with <code>struct dma_fence</code>.

-Hence use standard reference count, and don't be tempted by the siren of trying to implement clever caching of any kind.
+Hence use standard reference counting, and don't be tempted by the siren of trying to implement clever caching of any kind.

 ## Level 1: Big Dumb Lock